-The CCP Audit and Compliance Committee has authorized the Chief Compliance Officer and the SIU Manager with the responsibility for fraud and abuse (as well as overpayment), detection, investigation, and prevention.
+The CCP Audit and Compliance Committee has authorized the Chief Compliance Officer and the SIU Manager with the responsibility for FWA (as well as overpayment), detection, investigation and prevention.

-The SIU is located in Sunrise, Florida, and consists of the Chief Compliance Officer, the SIU Manager/Investigator, and a Clinical Reviewer.
+The SIU is located in Sunrise, Florida, and consists of the Chief Compliance Officer, the SIU Manager and a Clinical Reviewer.

-The CCP Compliance Officer is responsible for implementing, reviewing and approving all fraud and abuse and compliance protocols.
-These protocols include but are not limited to:
+The CCP Compliance Officer is responsible for implementing, reviewing and approving all FWA and compliance protocols.
+These protocols include, but are not limited to:

-- 1. Quarterly Audit and Compliance Committee meetings - 2.
-Employee and provider training - 3.
-Internal and external detection, investigation and prevention of fraud and abuse - 4.
-Development of auditing and monitoring system - 5.
-Corrective action process for correcting identified problems
+- 1. Quarterly Audit and Compliance Committee meetings. - 2.
+Employee and provider training. - 3.
+Internal and external detection, investigation and prevention of fraud, waste, and abuse. - 4.
+Development of auditing and monitoring system. - 5.
+Corrective action process for correcting identified problems.

-The CCP Chief Compliance Officer is responsible for overseeing the SIU and its administration of the CCP Anti-Fraud Plan, including the implementation of internal controls and procedures for detecting, investigating and preventing acts of member and provider fraud and abuse.
-The SIU detects member and provider fraud and abuse based on receiving complaints from members, referrals from internal CCP staff, and by performing claims data analysis.
-When fraud and abuse are detected the SIU department initiates fraud and abuse investigations that may result in provider claim recoupments and fraud and abuse referrals to MPI, and the Medicaid Fraud Control Unit (MFCU).
-The CCP SIU manager and the CCP Chief Compliance Officer report all SIU activities and findings to AHCA MPI within contractual timeframes.
+The CCP Chief Compliance Officer is responsible for overseeing the SIU and its administration of the CCP Anti-Fraud Plan, including the implementation of internal controls and procedures for detecting, investigating and preventing acts of member and provider FWA.
+The SIU detects member and provider FWA based on receiving complaints from members, referrals from internal CCP staff, and by performing claims data analysis.
+When FWA is detected the SIU initiates investigations that may result in provider claim recoupments and FWA referrals to Medicaid Program Integrity (MPI), and the Medicaid Fraud Control Unit (MFCU).
+The SIU Manager and the Chief Compliance Officer report all SIU activities and findings to AHCA MPI within contractual timeframes.
 The CCP SIU is committed to detecting, investigating and reporting suspected cases of fraud and abuse that have or might result in unnecessary costs to the Medicaid plan.

-The following positions are responsible for carrying out CCP's fraud and abuse prevention strategy:
+The following positions are responsible for carrying out CCP's FWA prevention strategy: